Ikea’s logging of Karelian forests will soon be a thing of the past

 Feb 18, 2014

-Ikea has stopped deforestation in Karelia
+Ikea halts deforestation in Karelia

-Linda Nordström Ellegaard of Protect the Forest says: “Together with Russian environmental organizations we have suggested to Ikea that they, as an influential multinational corporation, should set a good example by announcing that they will no longer log or buy timber from intact old-growth forests, whether the forests are certified or not.”
+Linda Nordström Ellegaard of Protect the Forest says: “Together with Russian environmental organizations, we suggested to Ikea that they, as an influential multinational corporation, should set a good example by announcing that they will no longer log or buy timber from intact old-growth forests, whether the forests are certified or not.”

 Dec 10, 2012